PySimpleGUI/DocsCleanup/Home tab/2_readme.md

 ### Multithreaded Programs

 While on the topic of multiple threads, another demo was prepared that shows how you can run multiple threads in your program that all communicate with the event loop in order to display something in the GUI window.
-Recall that for PySimpleGUI (at least the tkinter port) you cannot make PySimpleGUI calls in threads other than the main program thread.
+Recall that for PySimpleGUI (at least the tkinter port), you cannot make PySimpleGUI calls in threads other than the main program thread.

 The key to these threaded programs is communication from the threads to your event loop.
 The mechanism chosen for these demonstrations uses the Python built-in `queue` module.
 The event loop polls these queues to see if something has been sent over from one of the threads to be displayed.